theterminalguy/floatcam/README.md

 ## Support

-If you like Floatcam, you can support me [by buying me a coffee](https://www.buymeacoffee.com/theterminalguy).
+If you like Floatcam, support me [by buying me a coffee](https://www.buymeacoffee.com/theterminalguy).